 Once you tap in and enter the park, you find yourself in the new EPCOT Entrance Plaza.
 Work has been going on here for over a year now and the the layout is completely different.

 You may notice the huge Leave a Legacy monuments are gone, and Disney is putting more emphasis into making the entrance green with lots of trees and flower beds.

 The centerpiece of the plaza is the re-done fountain right before reaching Spaceship Earth.
-It’s a throwback to the origina EPCOT fountain and we couldn’t be more happy with the way it’s turned out.
-I love those old school acrylic prisms.
+It’s a throwback to the original EPCOT fountain and we couldn’t be happier with the way it’s turned out.
+We just love those old school acrylic prisms!

-They will offer so many awesome photo opportunities both during the day at night (when we can actually still be here at night.
+The fountain is now open and it offers so many awesome photo opportunities both during the day at night (when we can actually still be here at night).

 Let’s check out what’s open, what’s not open, and then how some attractions are different after reopening.